GeoGS3D: Single-view 3D Reconstruction via Geometric-aware Diffusion Model and Gaussian Splatting: Experiments

+\paragraph{Datasets} We train our multi-view generation model on the recently released Objaverse~\citep{objaverse} dataset, which is a large-scale CAD dataset containing 800K high-quality objects.
+We directly employ the processed rendering data from Zero-1-to-3, which provides 12 random views of each object.
+During the training, images are resized to $256\times 256$ resolution.

+We evaluate the synthesized multi-view images and reconstructed 3D Gaussian Splatting (3D-GS) on the test split of Objaverse where we randomly select 100 objects beyond the training set.
+In addition, to test the performance of our model on the out-of-distribution data, we also evaluate the Google Scanned Object (GSO) dataset~\citep{gsodataset}, which contains high-quality scanned household items.

-The two stages are trained separately.
-For the generation stage, we use the similar network structure of \cite{zero123,syncdreamer} and initialize the weight with Zero-1-to-3 pre-trained weights for training efficiency.
+\paragraph{Implementation Details} For the generation stage, we initialize the network with Zero-1-to-3~\citep{zero123} pre-trained weights for training efficiency.
 We utilize a Vision Transformer (ViT) model of depth 6 as the reference image encoder and generate an output of size $1024 \times 256$.
-The decoding process involves two decoders, \ie image plane decoder and orthogonal plane decoder, each with a depth of three and outputs a feature map $F \in \mathbb{R}^{128 \times 128 \times 64}$.
-After the multi-view generation, we directly adopt the implementation of \cite{maniqa} to select 16 views with the highest perceptual quality score.
-For the reconstruction stage, the network that maps the input images to the mixtures of Gaussians is architecturally identical to the UNet\cite{song2020denoising}.
+The decoding process involves two decoders, \emph{i.e.} image plane decoder and orthogonal plane decoder, each with a depth of 3 and outputs a feature map $F \in \mathbb{R}^{128 \times 128 \times 64}$.
+After the multi-view generation, we directly adopt the implementation of \citet{maniqa} to select 32 views with the highest perceptual quality score.
+For the reconstruction stage, the network that maps the input images to the mixtures of Gaussians is architecturally identical to the UNet~\citep{song2020denoising}.
 The last layer is replaced with a $1\times 1$ convolutional layer with 15 output channels.
-As mentioned in \cref{Sec:Epipolar}, in order to allow the network to coordinate and exchange information between views, we add epipolar attention blocks after residual blocks followed by the cross-attention layers.
+As mentioned in Section~\ref{sec:epipolar}, in order to allow the network to coordinate and exchange information between views, we add epipolar attention blocks after residual blocks followed by the cross-attention layers.
 We use the AdamW optimizer with $\beta_1 = 0.9$ and $\beta_2 = 0.999$ with a learning rate of $10^{-4}$.
-All experiments are performed and measured under NVIDIA V100 (16GB) GPU.